mbeaudru/modern-js-cheatsheet/readme.md

 ### <a name="arrow_func_concept"></a> Arrow function

-The ES6 JavaScript update has introduced *arrow functions*, which are another way to declare and use functions.
+The ES6 JavaScript update has introduced *arrow functions*, which is another way to declare and use functions.
 Here are the benefits they bring:

 - More concise
 - *this* is picked up from surroundings